Add to bookmarks

 The U.S. Environmental Protection Agency’s7 List N identifies disinfectants known to kill the COVID-19 virus on high-touch surfaces such as tabletops and chairs.
 Healthcare providers should use items from this list when cleaning surfaces and devices.

 Most medical devices and accessories come with manufacturer-approved cleaning agents, or advice on which products to use, so as to avoid damage to the equipment.
-GE Healthcare went a step further, cross-referencing its recommended cleansers8 with List N, so that care facilities can choose agents that prevent both product damage and COVID-19 transmission.
+GE HealthCare went a step further, cross-referencing its recommended cleansers8 with List N, so that care facilities can choose agents that prevent both product damage and COVID-19 transmission.

 Pandemic planning: Being prepared